Codeception/Verify/UPGRADE.md

 Verify function
 -------

-In version `2.x` the `verifiers` are classes.
-Each verifier handles a specific type of data.
+In version `2.x`, `verifiers` can be used as classes.
+Each verifier class handles a specific type of data.

 Thanks to this you can enjoy an autocompletion of your `IDE` much more intelligent than before...

-That is why **we have deleted verifiers as global functions** and we have used a new class-based syntax.
+That is why **we remove some global functions** that have a less intuitive behavior.

 According to the above: